ChatCRM/docx2md/README.md

 # DOCX to Markdown Converter

-This script converts DOCX files to Markdown format.
+This project provides a command-line tool to convert DOCX files to Markdown format.
 It utilizes the `mammoth` library to convert DOCX files to HTML and `markdownify` to convert HTML to Markdown.

 ## Features